iqbalyarkhan/old-website/content/2020-03-08--Cycle-Detection.md

 }
 ```

 We've got a helper function that calls `CycleDFS()` initially with vertex 0 and parent as -1 since vertex 0 has no parent.
 We continue calling the function and marking the `visited` array.
-At one point, we reach the point where we process vertex 6 and it is called by vertex 5 (5 is the parent).
+At one point, we reach the case where we process vertex 6 and it is called by vertex 5 (5 is the parent).
 At this point, we find 4 in 6's adjacency list which has already been visited (we reached 5 via 4 so 4 has already been visited).
 We check to see if neighbor, which is 4, is not equal to the parent, which is 5.
 The neighbor is indeed not equal to the parent and we have a cycle.

 ### Resources